OlivierSohn/hamazed/BACKLOG.md

+- for graph, try Mutable vector only, (no freezing)
+- then try to reuse the same mutable vector multiple times (allocate it in a caller function)
+- same for matrices: reuse

+- with automated tests, tune thresholdDiffComponentCount (see it as an additional parameter in the strategy)

 - benchmark IntSet vs. Set Int for Sums

-- with automated tests, tune thresholdDiffComponentCount (orthogonally from tuning the strategy)

 - during the game, to create worlds, use the strategy of the closest known world.